 Through its Optoelectronics and Manufacturing division, the Company designs, manufactures and markets optoelectronic devices and provides electronics manufacturing services worldwide for use in a broad range of applications, including aerospace and defense electronics, security and inspection systems, medical imaging and diagnostics, telecommunications, office automation, computer peripherals and industrial automation.
-This division provides products and services to original equipment manufacturers as well as to the Company's own Security and Healthcare divisions.
+This division provides products and services to original equipment manufactures and end users as well as to the Company's own Security and Healthcare divisions.